Danish Football Association: National team contract negotiations

 In 2017, the negotiations regarding terms and salary with the women's national team broke down, causing DBU to cancel the world cup qualification match against Sweden.

-The team lost the match 3–0 due to forfeit.
-DBU was handed a fine by the UEFA disciplinary committee.
-The national team and DBU came to an agreement before the match was supposed to be played, but the match was already cancelled.
+The team lost the match 3–0 due to forfeit, and DBU was handed a fine by the UEFA disciplinary committee.
+After the parties eventually reached a collective bargaining agreement, Denmark finished second in their group and advanced to the playoffs, but failed to qualify for the 2019 FIFA Women's World Cup after losing 4–1 on aggregate to the Netherlands in the playoff semi-finals.

-The team then failed to qualify directly to the world cup.
-A playoff match will decide if the team will qualify to the world cup.